loristissino/yii2-attachments/README.md

 in your project's composer.json file.

-Since in this fork's composer.json file contains
+Since this fork's composer.json file contains

     "autoload": {
       "psr-4": {